 6 Via Vaquera sits up on a quiet knoll just above all of the activity at the sports center – designed as a rustic farm-house with a contemporary interior that delights in mature gardens, an orchard and flowers on a perfectly manageable scale.

 We cannot forget 2 Touche Pass, a classic contemporary ranch house with 5000 s.f. of tiled patios wrapping around the views with a pool looking at the 18th green of The Preserve Golf Club.
 8,200 s.f. includes the 4 bedroom/4 bath caretaker cottage with bay views.
-Stunning view, light breezes and a great location.
+Stunning view, light breezes, and a great location.

-6 San Clemente Trail is a golfers dream.
+6 San Clemente Trail is a golfer’s dream.
 Located just across from the 4th green, you can just walk on and play some holes to unwind – a Mediterranean design with 5 bedrooms, 5 ½ baths surrounded by peaceful terraces to enjoy sun or shade anytime.

 It’s clear to me that privacy, peace, conservation and environmental stewardship are all important pieces of the puzzle, if one were to put together a portrait describing the community that lives at the Preserve.
-How would you describe this self-selecting group of individuals, couples and families?
+How would you describe this self-selecting group of individuals, couples, and families?

 Lisa: The answer is in the question – “self-selection”.
-The security, privacy, protection, certainty and beauty of this draws people to it.
+The security, privacy, protection, certainty, and beauty of this draws people to it.
 However, this land picks its settlers.
-Certainly they have a degree of self-made wealth in common.
+Certainly, they have a degree of self-made wealth in common.
 There is wealth and then there is wealth, but on the Preserve its somewhat difficult to tell the difference.
 The families that are attracted by Preserve’s culture and ethic are “inner-directed”.
 They are comfortable with themselves.
 They feel little need to prove their importance.
 Most are long marriages; most to the first wives.
 They tend to be non-ego-expressive.
 Some build estates.
 Estates, however, that no one can see, except for their families and invited guests.
-Family and generation legacy are important.
+Family and generation legacy is important.
 Grandparents, parents, kids, grand-kids, brother, sisters, cousins, nephews and nieces, they gather here for holiday traditions, family celebrations, weddings, birthdays.
 A house at the Preserve is a family home.
 Since they share similar values, friendships are easily made.
-Organized and informal get-together are shared.
+Organized and informal get-togethers are shared.
 A community is created that cares about and for its people and its place.